 Colorado property tax law provides for the proration of the value of structures destroyed or demolished during a tax year.
 For example, the homes and cabins destroyed in the fires/floods will be assessed for approximately five months as they were before the fire and for approximately seven months as they are now in their post-fire/flood condition.
-That proration will affect the 2012 property taxes, payable in 2013, on those properties.
+That proration affected the 2012 property taxes, payable in 2013, on those properties.
 Recent legislation also allows these properties to maintain a residential assessment rate on the property for the following year and potentially subsequent years.

 As always, property owners with questions and concerns should contact our office directly.